 Chances are, if you're a tech-savvy consumer, you have more than just cables in your bag.
 If you have a new Macbook, for instance, you'll likely also have multiple dongles for various purposes.
 We've found the inexpensive BUBM bag organiser to be an invaluable tool for carrying essentials around.

 With the medium-sized version we have wired earphones, a Lightning cable, Type-C cable, micro USB cable, two SD cards, a card reader, Lightning to SD adapter, handful of small Type-C adapters, a Type-C to ethernet and three-port USB 3.1 dongle, Apple's Type-C to HDMI and USB dongle and a portable dual-battery charger for our GH4 batteries, and there's still space to spare.
 All of these are held in place by stretchy straps, all lined up in grids, with the smaller objects held securely in several small elasticated pouches.

 For something a little more premium, nicer looking and well-made, there's the STM Dapper Wrapper.
 Rather than open up like a book or folder, this wraps around itself and fastens shut with a really convenient magnetic clip.
 We really like the way it looks, and how easy it is to carry around.

 Rather than an open-up pouch, the Grid-it by Cocoon features interwoven, strong elasticated strips on the outside.
 They're arranged in a way that you can organise virtually any small item of any size or shape in any way that you want to.
-It's the ultimated in customised tidying, and has been a favourite among consumers on Amazon for a good few years.
+It's the ultimate in customised tidying and has been a favourite among consumers on Amazon for a good few years.
 Prices start at £13, with five different sizes available.